reashetyrr/open-gallery/README.md

 5. Check your database information with your webhost (create a database if you dont have one yet)
 6. Update the `DATABASE_URL` in the `.env` file
 7. Upload the source to your webhost using (s)ftp
+8. Go to the setup page: `/a/setup` example: `https://example.com/a/setup`
+9. Follow the steps to set up the gallery and main administrator account

+Note: steps 2,3,4 and 6 may become obsolete in future releases and may be handled by the setup

 <!-- USAGE EXAMPLES -->
 ## Usage